-I spent those four years afraid.
+I didn’t share in that positivity, instead I spent those four years afraid.

-I was afraid of my parents.
-They were very controlling.
-They threatened to take me out of school if I didn’t give them my Facebook password and told me they would stop helping pay if I didn’t go to therapy weekly.
-Sophomore year, they had cut off help and I was no longer allowed to come home for holidays.
-By senior year, I had little to no contact with them, an excruciatingly painful experience.
-Their threats instilled a deep fear.
-I was robbed of a supportive relationship with them and was left questioning my every action in hopes they would not be disappointed or upset.
+They were very controlling and they threatened instead of supported.
+Throughout the four years, they cut off financial help and refused to let me visit during school breaks.
+By the time senior year came, I had little to no contact with them, an excruciatingly painful experience.
+I was robbed of a supportive relationship with my parents and was left questioning my every action in hopes they would not be disappointed or upset.

-Those years were straight up hard.
+Those four years were hard.

 We can’t always choose what happens to us, but we do have the choice to decide what to do with it.